jdbalistreri/PluggedIn/README.md

 ## Implementation
 ###Profiles, Users, and Experiences
-- Profile forms views edit in place by inheriting from [toggleable form superclass][toggleable]
+- Form views on profile edit in place by inheriting from [toggleable form superclass][toggleable]
-- A users experiences are [sent down][user-jbuilder] with the user as JSON and [parsed][user-parse] into separate Backbone collections
+- A user's experiences are [sent down][user-jbuilder] with user data as JSON and [parsed][user-parse] into separate Backbone collections
 - [User model][user-model] has built in methods to generate realistic seed data

 ###Connections
 - Connections rely on two [database tables][schema] (connections and user_connections) to cleanly implement two-way friendships
-- [Connect button subview][connect-button] allows users to issue connection requests across various user views; updates available options based on a user's connection status with the current user
+- [Connect button subview][connect-button] allows users to issue connection requests across various user views; permits options available based on a user's connection status with the current user
 - [Connected users index view][connected-users-index] displays a user's approved connections while paginating results

-###Messages

-###Search
+###Messages/Search
+- Navigation between [inbox][inbox-view] pages occurs using the router[router] and a getOrFetch method to ensure data persists across hard refreshes
+- [API Search Controller][search_controller] processes search query with PGSearch and paginates results with Kaminari
+- Search results view uses [infinite scroll][search-results] to improve load time and UX

 ### Coming Soon!
 - Notifications and dropdown menus on navigation bar